dante-35/TP_Save_Backup_Tool/README.md

 * return to wait 30 seconds.
 *and repeat

+My future plans this tool:

+If you check source code, you'll see tool has may options ready to implement.
+I'll research whats best way to implement settings (external file, registry vs.) than decide what to do.
+Its most likely ill make separe app that displays settings and stores them in registry .

 Have Fun!!
 Happy Surviving !!
+Muffins & Cakes !!!!!!

 Author: Barbatos Lupus Rex | License: CC0